This firm Sheppards its juniors to new heights through its “niche and boutique work.”

 Summer program

 Sheppard Mullin’s ten-week summer program starts off with a reception and two-day summer associate academy in LA.
 The firm tells us the program is “designed to acquaint students with the firm’s practice through hands-on work experience and lawyers through a variety of social activities and work assignments.”
-Each office has a work assignment coordinator to distribute pieces of work for the summers.
-These assignments are then reviewed and feedback is delivered at mid-summer and end-of-summer reviews.
+Each office has a work assignment coordinator to distribute assignments to the summers.
+Assigning attorneys review the work and then deliver feedback at mid-summer and end-of-summer reviews.
 Sheppard Mullin also understands the importance of socializing and networking: “The summer is a time for you to get to know the firm and the firm to get to know you!
 Attend the events and lunches, build relationships, go to court or client meetings, and have fun.”

 Top tips: “You need to be independent because you need to go out and get work via our free market system.” – a junior associate